 These intermediate commits are enabled by specifying a persistentRoot for the sort, and by taking advantage of the IndexManager's ability to set up autoCommit.
 IndexManager is a class that manages Indexes, which you'll read more about in Chapter 7.
 You do not need to have an index on the collection in order to use this feature.
 However, you do need to set IndexManager's autoCommit setting to true.
-For more information on autoCommit, see page 111.
+For more information on autoCommit, see "Auto-commit" on page 110.